hsutter/cppfront/docs/cpp2/metafunctions.md

 #### `autodiff`

-A `autodiff` type is extended so that derivatives can be computed.
+An `autodiff` type is extended so that derivatives can be computed.
 The metafunction adds for each function and member function a differentiated version. **This is a proof of concept implementation.
 Expect it to break.**
 A simple hello diff example is:
 ```
 ad: @autodiff type = {